rschristopher/ischristtrue.com/src/truth.md

 # Nature of Truth

 !!! quote "the light, the light, the seeking, the searching, in chaos, in chaos"
-    Maori prayer

 Seeking *truth* is the first intimation,